xzzhang2/xzzhang2.github.io/pages/pubs.md

 #### 1A.
 Peer-reviewed academic publications (SSCI/SCI/Web of Science ESCI/EI/Scopus)

 1. Lin, W.-Y., **Zhang, X.**, Cao, B. (forthcoming).
 How do new media influence youths’ health literacy?
 Exploring the effects of media channel and content on safer sex literacy. *International Journal of Sexual Health.* (**SSCI** - Social Science (interdisciplinary), 2017 JCR IF = 1.014, Routledge Journals, Taylor & Francis Ltd.)

+2. **Zhang, X.** (2018).
+Visualization, technologies, or the public?
+Exploring the articulation of data-driven journalism in the Twittersphere. *Digital Journalism.
+6*(6), 737-758. doi: 10.1080/21670811.2017.1340094. (**SSCI** - Communication, Routledge Journals, Taylor & Francis Ltd.)

-1. Lin, F. & **Zhang, X.** (2018).
+3. Lin, F. & **Zhang, X.** (2018).
 Movement-press dynamics and news diffusion: A typology of activism in digital China. *China Review, 18*(2), 33-63.
 Link: muse.jhu.edu/article/696528. (**Q1 (top 23%) in SSCI** – Area Studies, 2016 JCR IF = 0.906, The Chinese University Press)

 2. **Zhang, X.** & Lin, W.-Y. (2018).
 Stoking the fires of participation: Extending the Gamson Hypothesis on social media use and elite-challenging political engagement. *Computers in Human Behavior.
 79*, 217-226. doi: 10.1016/j.chb.2017.10.036. (**Q1 (top 12%) in SSCI** – Psychology (multidisciplinary), 2016 JCR IF = 3.435, Elsevier)